-- 14. In Order No. 06-11/06-12, the Commission concurrently approved a new campus plan and first-stage PUD for the Foggy Bottom Campus (the "Campus Plan / PUD").
+- 20. In Z.C.
+Order No. 06-11/06-12, the Commission concurrently approved a new campus plan and first-stage PUD for the Foggy Bottom Campus (the "Campus Plan/PUD").
 The Campus Plan incorporated a plan for developing the campus as a whole by concentrating height and density within the central campus core.
-The first-stage PUD is coterminous with the approved boundaries for the Foggy Bottom Campus, and includes all properties that were owned by the University at the time of approval of the Campus Plan / PUD.
-The approved first-stage PUD identified sixteen development sites for future development as well as the uses, height, gross floor area, and lot occupancy for each development site. - 15.
+The first-stage PUD is coterminous with the approved boundaries for the Foggy Bottom Campus, and includes all properties that were owned by the University at the time of approval of the Campus Plan/PUD.
+The approved first-stage PUD identified 16 development sites for future development as well as the uses, height, gross floor area, and lot occupancy for each development site. - 21.
 The Property that is the subject of the Application is located in the C-3-C Zone District.
-The western portion of the Property was identified as Development Site 75A in the first-stage PUD and called for a building devoted to commercial/investment use with a height of 130 feet, lot occupancy of 100%, and gross floor area of 122,990 square feet (or a 10.0 FAR on Site 75A). - 16.
+The western portion of the Property was identified as Development Site 75A in the first-stage PUD and called for a building devoted to commercial/investment use with a height of 130 feet, lot occupancy of 100%, and gross floor area of 122,990 square feet (or a 10.0 floor area ratio ("FAR") on Site 75A). - 22.
 The first-stage PUD approved the rezoning of certain development sites in order to permit the University to achieve the height and density needed to achieve its forecasted academic and student housing needs.
-The first-stage PUD approved a rezoning of the Development Site 75A to the C-4 Zone District.
+The first-stage PUD approved a PUD-related rezoning of the Development Site 75A to the C-4 Zone District.